Continuum modelling of shear start-up in soft glassy materials: Appendix

 \subsection{Travelling Fronts in case of the fluidity model}

 Let us now consider the following equation for the fluidity

-where $\xi$ is constant and $m$ time-dependent. {Let us now assume that $m(\tit)$ is a ``mild'' function of time $\tit$ in comparison to the velocity of the fluidized band $\dd\ell_b/\dd \tit$.} This assumption allows us to solve Eq.~\eqref{eq:fluidityWAVE} with $m$ constant and to determine the scaling of the front velocity $d\ell_b/d \tit$ as a function of $m$.
+where $\xi$ is constant and $m$ time-dependent. {Let us now assume that $m(\tit)$ is a ``mild'' function of time $\tit$ in comparison to the velocity of the fluidized band $\dd\ell_b/\dd \tit$.} This assumption allows us to solve Eq.~\eqref{eq:fluidityWAVE} with $m$ constant and to determine the scaling of the front velocity $\dd\ell_b/\dd \tit$ as a function of $m$.
 We assume that at some reference time (say $\tit=0$), the system is characterized by the following initial profile

-where $\ell_b(0)=\ell_b(\tit=0)$ is the initial width of the fluidized band and where $f_{\mbox{ 0}}(y)$ is some space dependent solution which satisfies the stationary equation:
+where $\ell_b(0)=\ell_b(\tit=0)$ is the initial width of the fluidized band and where $f_{\mbox{ 0}}(y)$ is some space-dependent solution which satisfies the stationary equation:

-We then look for the dynamical equation of a perturbation field that is space- and time-dependent, $\delta f(y,\tit)$, and which is non zero outside the shear band.
+We then look for the dynamical equation of a perturbation field $\delta f(y,\tit)$ that is space- and time-dependent, and which is non-zero outside the shear band.
 To this aim, we use the following profile $f(y,\tit)=f(y,0)+\delta f (y,\tit)$ in Eq.~\eqref{eq:fluidityWAVE}.

 Using Eq.~\eqref{eq:COMPACTON}, we find at first order in $\delta f$ that the perturbation field satisfies